To travel to the US for a temporary stay as a tourist, you will first need to ensure you have the required permission to enter the country.

 If you are not eligible to travel visa-free, for example if you are not a VWP national, or if your ESTA application is rejected, or if you plan to stay in the US for longer than 90 days, you will need to consider the alternative visa options available to you.

-The B visa is the route for tourism.
+The B2 visa is the dedicated route for tourists.
 It is important to ensure you are applying for the most appropriate visa.
 If you undertake activity outside of those permitted under your visa, you will be in breach of your visa conditions, which could impact future US immigration applications.

 The B-2 visa permits non-business purposes, ie one or a combination of the following activities: